backupbrew/switchbrew/Internet Browser.md

 website will open, offering a search box that can be used to browse the internet.
 Alternatively, it can be accessed with [custom DNS settings](https://gbatemp.net/threads/web-browser-kind-of-on-the-switch.463094/) which simulate a Wi-Fi login page.

-Some old exploits like browserhax\_fright\_tx3g crash the browser but are probably not usable

 ## Known User Agent Strings